boazsegev/iodine/README.md

 ### Heap Fragmentation Protection

-Iodine includes a network oriented custom memory allocator, with very high performance.
+Iodine includes a fast, network oriented, custom memory allocator, optimizing away some of the work usually placed on the Ruby Garbage Collector (GC).

-This allows the heap to be divided, naturally, into long-living objects (allocated normally) and short living objects (allocated using the iodine allocator).

-This approach helps to minimize heap fragmentation for long running processes.
+This approach helps to minimize heap fragmentation for long running processes, by grouping many short-lived objects into a common memory space.

-It's still recommended to consider [jemalloc](http://jemalloc.net) or other allocators to mitigate the heap fragmentation that would be caused by Ruby's internal memory management.
+It's still recommended to consider [jemalloc](http://jemalloc.net) or other allocators that also help mitigate heap fragmentation issues.

 ### Static file serving support